-The bond, which is due at maturity on July 1, 2037, bears interest at a weekly adjustable rate, payable monthly (3.76% at December 31, 2022).
+The bond, which is due at maturity on July 1, 2037, bears interest at a weekly adjustable rate, payable monthly (3.90% and 3.76% at December 31, 2023 and 2022, respectively).
 The weekly rate for each weekly period shall be the rate determined by the remarketing agent, PNC Capital Markets, LLC (PNC), on Wednesday of each week at the lowest rate which will, in the sole judgment of the remarketing agent, having due regard for the prevailing financial market conditions, permit the bond to be remarketed at par, plus accrued interest, on the first day of such weekly period.
 The interest rate on the bond may be converted to a flexible rate at the option of the Foundation.